shahirriaz/restaurant-webstie/README.md

  * [x] Be able to present an overview of Pizz and Pasta products that you can order
  * [x] Be able to add products to shopping cart and present the total number of ordered items and total price
  * [x] Shopping cart is editable, i.e., edit quantity of products, delete products, etc.
- * [ ] Be able to place an order
+ * [x] Be able to place an order
  * [x] Be able to navigate between web pages and edit your order before final order is placed
- * [ ] And other selective features you think practical in this context.
-For example, a dropdown cart menu; or side dishes suggestions while ordering.
- __Strong text__ or **None of the functionalities requires backend**
+ * [x] Additional feature is to show notification when cart is updated __Strong text__ or **None of the functionalities requires backend**

 ### Website layout